Anyolite/anyolite/README.md

 * [ ] Automatic wrappers for `initialize_copy` and similar methods
 * [ ] Controlled passing of pointers to ruby using the reference table
 * [ ] Class inheritance wrapping can be disabled for any class using annotations
+* [ ] Option for defaulting to usage of RbValue as data container for regular arguments
 * [ ] General improvement of type resolving